Skip to main content

 Gas & Fees

 Swapping costs gas.
 At this time, OpenSea charges a 0.85% fee on all successful swaps.
-For certain swaps, Relay, our integrated provider, also charges a fee, which you can view on the swap confirmation screen.
+For certain swaps, Relay, an integrated provider, may also charge a fee, which you can view on the swap confirmation screen.
 The provider fee covers the gas fee on the destination blockchain for cross-chain swaps.

 Blockchain transactions, including swaps, are irreversible.
 Double-check transaction details before confirming the transaction in your wallet.